bkerler/netgear_telnet/README.md

 ```bash
 ./telnet-enable2.py <ip> <mac> <username> [<password>]
 ```
-- ip is usually 192.168.2.1
+- ip is usually 192.168.1.1
 - mac is mac of br0 interface
 - username is usually "admin"
-- password is your unhashed password
+- password is your unhashed Web GUI password

 ## Credits :